Shellyspike/Primo/Primo.Office.MyOffice_en.md

 ---

-#### "Append range" Component
+#### "Append range" Element

-A component that writes data from a range of cells into the Table.
+A element that writes data from a range of cells into the Table.
 Includes the following properties:

 1. **Table**:
    - Add headers — Add table column headers.